tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 (message) covered by the same ESNI key.

 [[OPEN ISSUE: Do we want "encrypted_server_name" in EE?
-It's clearer communication, but gets in the way of stock servers.]]
+It's clearer communication, but would make it so you could not operate a current TLS 1.3 server as a hidden server.]]

 # Compatibility Issues